ErwanColombel92/Python_For_Data_Analysis_OnlineNewsPopularity_ESILV_2021_Shenouda_Lambert/README.md

 # API

-We alo provided an API using Flask.
+We alo provide an API using Flask.
 It works with an XGB model trained on the same dataset on the following parameters :

 n_tokens_title',
 'n_tokens_content',